amirzahavi/bowling/README.md

 For the frontend i chose to go with react for a fast and simple application with snowpack as the build tool.
 For state management i chose to use simple react hooks (useState) and if i would stumble with more complex shared state i would choose [recoil](https://recoiljs.org/) as my backup state management library.
+I also decided to go with mobile first UI development to fit the design to small screens and adjust later for desktop mode.

 > For further back-end documentation please refer to [this link](./client/README.md)